KozhaAkhmet/Servo-tester/README.md

 ## About
 Many servos have factory defects where servo can`t make correct angles.

- This problem can be fixed with map() funtion.
-This function is used to change from range to another.
+This problem can be fixed with the map() function.
+This function is used to change the range of potentiometer.
 But to find correct numbers of that ranges we need to measure reel angles from servo.
 For this i will use potentiometer.

-When you working on big projects where you use much more servos and also use precised movements it needs practical devices.
-Then I think to make Servo Tester where you can fastly and precisely correct servo angles.
-I made it for my next Quadruped V2 where I use 12 servos.
+When you are working on big projects where you use much more servos and also use precised movements it needs practical devices.
+Then I thought about making a Servo Tester that can quickly and precisely correct servo angles.
+I made it for my next Quadruped V2 in which I will be using 12 servos.

-All parts that needed is :
+Ingredients :
 - Arduino Nano
 - OLED 128x32
 - Servo